Nynxz/ComfyUI-NynxzExperimental/README.md

 ```

 - **Autogrow sockets** — a new IMAGE input appears as you fill them, up to 16.
-- Every socket contributes at **equal strength**, framed by the node's shared **`fit`**.
-Want
-  per-image strength or fit?
-Use the grid or chain Fusion References; this one trades that for
-  one-node convenience.
+- **A row per connected socket**, each with the same controls a grid card carries: a
+  **strength** (the same relative prevalence), a **fit** (`contain`/`cover`/`stretch`), a
+  **mute**, and the live **`%`** share of the result that source claims.
+- **Rows map to sockets positionally** — the first row drives the first connected input.
+Wiring
+  a new image in adds a row at full strength; unwiring one drops its row.
+- **Muting drops the source from the blend entirely**, so the spatial patterns reflow across
+  the sources that remain rather than leaving its cells empty.
+- **Socket order is source order**, matching how the grid orders its cards, so it decides which
+  grid cells each image gets.
-- A **batched IMAGE adds one source per frame**, and an optional upstream `fusion_input` is
+- A **batched IMAGE adds one source per frame**, all sharing that socket's strength and fit.
-  prepended, so it still chains with the other collectors if you want.
+- An optional upstream `fusion_input` is **prepended**, so a grid can feed this and vice versa.

+> Per-source strength lives in a widget rather than on the sockets because a ComfyUI autogrow
+> template takes exactly one input per repeat — there's no way to pair each `image_N` with its
+> own strength field.

 #### Text Encode Qwen Image Edit (Fusion)